The remarkable growth of the B2B SaaS market.

-B2B SaaS marketing is the new black as the world takes notice of the insane growth of the B2B SaaS market.
-Looking through the prism of global news, analysts’ reports and social media, it’s hard not to be seduced by the halo of SaaS Unicorns magnifying the SaaS market potential.
-While there is clearly a B2B marketing machine at work, 22 new SaaS unicorns announced in February 2021, in the middle of COVID-19 pandemic, leave little doubt that the B2B SaaS market is the hottest B2B market sector in the world.
+Marketing has never been so high on the agenda in tech companies.
+Now, content marketing is the new black as the world takes notice of the insane growth of the B2B SaaS.
+Looking through the prism of global news, analysts’ reports and social media, it’s hard not to be seduced by the halo of SaaS Unicorns that magnify the sector’s market potential.
+While there is clearly a B2B marketing machine at work, 22 new SaaS unicorns announced in February 2021, in the middle of COVID-19 pandemic, leave little doubt that the B2B SaaS market is one of the hottest B2B markets.

-Yet, the same thing that makes SaaS market so attractive, the mesmerising growth, is also the major reason of why so many SaaS companies are experiencing frustrating growth issues.
+Yet, the mesmerising growth that makes SaaS market so attractive is also the major reason of why so many market players are experiencing frustrating growth issues.
 So, unless your B2B SaaS brand has a growth strategy in place, these challenges will only get worse.

 SaaS Market Growth: Opportunity and Threat